populationgenomics/team-docs/hail_batch_dev.md

    1. Navigate to `https://internal.hail.populationgenomics.org.au/$NAMESPACE/batch/batches` in your browser.
 Select Batch > Billing Projects and add `$NAMESPACE` to the `test` billing project.

+   1. Give your `$NAMESPACE-dev@hail-295901.iam.gserviceaccount.com` Google Service Account the following permissions:

+   - _Artifact Registry Reader_ for the `australia-southeast1-docker.pkg.dev/hail-295901/hail` repository (otherwise file localization won't work).
-   1. Give your Google Service Account _Storage Admin_ permissions to a Hail bucket used for submitting batches, e.g. in your "dev" GCP project.
+   - _Storage Admin_ permissions for a Hail bucket used for submitting batches, e.g. in your "dev" GCP project.

 1. You can now switch to your development namespace like this: